Furkanzmc/BitBarPrayerTimes/README.md

 - Karachi: University of Islamic Sciences, Karachi'
 - Tehran: Institute of Geophysics, University of Tehran
 - Jafari: Shia Ithna-Ashari, Leva Institute, Qum

+**--bar-label:** This will be used if --no-remaining parameter is given.
+This way you can change the label that appears on the bar.

 **Example:**